Evaluation guidelines for LLM applications

 - Metric: Precision = 90%, Recall = 88% for post-fine-tuning tests.

-- Prevent Overfitting
+- Prevent overfitting

 - Example: If training accuracy is 95%, validation accuracy should be no lower than 93%.
 If the gap increases, early stopping should be applied.